vinceimbat/vinceimbat/content/thoughts/2023 annual report.md

 Thinking about Imaoka put me back to my quest and framing my life into a ministry.
 I asked myself what kind of ministry would fit my current life and realized that what preoccupied most of my 20s after leaving the church was an exploration of writing.
 I was primarily self-taught, and most of my writing was highly personal.
 And yet, it was a writing life nonetheless.

 So, I began considering how I could transform writing into a ministry.
-I considered the methods of the [[thoughts/transcendentalism|American Transcendentalists]] through the book [[literature/literary transcendentalism buell|Literary Transcendentalism]] by Lawrence Buell and learned that they were primarily preoccupied with how writing can both be a tool to go deeper into transcendentalism (i.e., to live a unique ethical life) and a vehicle to express the creative genius they believe reside within every human being.
+I considered the methods of the [[transcendentalism|American Transcendentalists]] through the book [[literature/literary transcendentalism buell|Literary Transcendentalism]] by Lawrence Buell and learned that they were primarily preoccupied with how writing can both be a tool to go deeper into transcendentalism (i.e., to live a unique ethical life) and a vehicle to express the creative genius they believe reside within every human being.

 I then encountered [[pat schneider]] whose writing method detailed in her book  [[writing alone and with others schneider|Writing Alone and with Others]] was used to transform writing into a method for spiritual and social change.